Basic Contribution per Clearing Member

 - EMIR Netting Cap: A supplementary margin is calculated for Clearing Members having a SPAN margin requirement that is reduced by more than 80% due to netting effects in comparison to the gross margin requirement as required by EMIR Article 27.

-The basic default fund contribution is then either the absolute minimum, the volatility based minimum, the EMIR netting cap or the Concentration risk, depending on which one is the largest.
+The basic default fund contribution is then either the absolute minimum, the volatility based minimum or the EMIR netting cap, depending on which one is the largest.

 The default fund contribution per Clearing Member is always rounded up to €100,000.